doitintl/easyeks/README.md

       consulting experience.
 Who has been a senior architect, builder, IaC coder, and automation engineer of over 5 built from scratch kubernetes platforms.
     * ADR's (Architectural Decision Records) are available to verify reasoning behind all choices.
+      * This isn't just a platform that claims to follow best practices.
+      * It's a platform that includes justifications of why it's practices are best practices.

 -------------------------------------------------------------------------------------------------------